salesforce/lwc-rfcs/text/0000-wire-reform.md

 * `@lwc/engine` does not know about `@lwc/wire-service` and vice versa.
 * `@lwc/engine` will install a descriptor on the prototype for every wired field during the decorators registration routine.
-* `@wire` decorator will create an instance of the provided `WireAdapter` during the component initialization routine by providing the data callback, and the context callback as arguments.
+* `@wire` decorator will create an instance of the provided `WireAdapter` during the component initialization routine by providing the data callback as argument.
 * `@wire` decorator will invoke the adapter's `connect` and `disconnect` based on the internal hooks used per component.
 * `@wire` decorator will create a mutation tracking phase to track any access executed during the computation of the config before calling the `update` routine to be able to detect mutations on those values and issue another update on the adapter instance.
-* `@wire` decorator will implement the logic to provide contextual information when requested by the wire adapter.
+* `@wire` decorator will detect if the adapter is expecting contextual information, and if there is a context provider defined to carry on the hand-shaking protocol between the consumer and the provider.
 * `@lwc/compiler` will provide a config function per `@wire()` declaration to produce a new config object when invoked with the `component` as the first argument.
 The `@wire` adapter can rely on that config function to produce a new config object at will.
 * `@lwc/wire-service` becomes Lightning Platform-specific for the most part (`register()` method) since anyone can implement the wire adapter protocol.

+_Backwards Compatibility Notes:_

+* As today, the descriptor installed on the prototype of the component by the `@wire` decorator was identical to `track` when decorating a field.
+This means that the component author could change the value of the field, and such change will be tracked.
+This is not longer the case, and even though the author can still change the value, it will not be reactive, causing no side effects on the UI of the element.
+This is a non-backwards compatible change, but we believe this is a very low risk for something that was not working as expected.

 ### Wire Adapter Protocol